bandianchengzhang/bandianchengzhang.github.io/privacy-policy-en.md

 - To analyze usage patterns and enhance features
 - To develop new functions and services
 - To conduct A/B testing and optimize user experience

+### 3.5 Weather Features and Notifications
+- To provide weather data based on your approximate location (city or region level)
+- To offer personalized weather-based reminders and suggestions
+- Weather information is used only to enhance your experience and not for other commercial purposes
+- You can disable weather-related features in settings at any time

 ## 4. Information Sharing and Disclosure